 Pristiq and Effexor are similar drugs but are not exactly the same.

-Like Effexor, Pristiq addiction is not generally seen frequently, whereas dependence is seen as a more likely outcome.
+Like Effexor, Pristiq is not generally viewed as an addictive drug, whereas dependence is seen as a more likely outcome.

 Differences: Pristiq is prescribed for MDD (major depression disorder); Effexor is prescribed for various depression disorders as well as anxiety disorders such as SAD, PD (panic disorder), and anxiety GAD (generalized anxiety disorder).
 Another difference is that at a lower than 75mg dose, Effexor acts more primarily as an SSRI.
 Pristiq has no similar dose-response relationship and acts as an SNRI whether taken in 50mg or 100mg doses.3